mae829/WP-DFP-Ads/README.md

 3. Add ad calls to

 ## Changelog
-All notable changes to this project will be documented in this file.
+All notable changes to this project will be documented here.

+## 1.1 - 01-10-2016

+### Enhancements
+* Add Lazy-load ads

+### Bug fixes
+* Removed call to undefined function
+* Switched JS window load to .on('load', ... ) instead of .load(...) to avoid console warnings

 ## 1.0